April 13, 2018 IN: Community Stories, Our Voices

 Lundy Khoy was born in a Thai refugee camp to Cambodian parents fleeing the war that tore their country apart.
 When Lundy was a year old, she and her family were resettled as refugees in the U.S.

-In 2000 when she was 19, she fell in with a bad crowd.
-After a night of partying, a police officer asked her if she had any drugs.
+In 2000 when she was 19, a police officer asked her if she had any drugs.
 She truthfully told him she had several tabs of ecstasy, which resulted in her arrest for possession with intent to distribute.
-Under the advice of her lawyer, Lundy pled guilty and was given a 5 year sentence.
+Under the advice of her lawyer, Lundy pled guilty and was given a 5-year sentence.

 Towards the end of her probation period in 2004, Lundy was detained by Immigration and Customs Enforcement (ICE) officers, and informed that she would be deported to Cambodia.